T-Draco/visualize-pairwise-seq-protein-seed/INSTRUCTIONS.md

 # visual-pairwise-seq-protein-seed
-Protein "SEED" sequences are representative sequences of each protein from a family.
+Protein "SEED" sequences are representative amino acid sequences of each protein from a family.
 Pairwise alignments can be used to analyze sequence similarities between different proteins within the same family.
 Biopython was used.
 This tool VISUALIZES sequence alignments.

-For single pairwise sequence alignments, please use "pairwise_tool.py"
+For single pairwise sequence alignments, please use "pairwise_tool.py" "FULL_pairwise_tool.py" is a full pairwise alignment tool, for performing a visualization with each and every SEED sequence.
+PLEASE READ THE WARNINGS before using this tool, as it requires a lot of processing power.

 For a visual tutorial, please open the "TUTORIAL_pairwise_alignment_visualizing_tool.pdf" file.